Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Concluding Remarks

 \section{Concluding Remarks}

-The recent evidence from call centers suggest that servers exhibit a call avoidance behavior when they strategically adjust their service rates in order to experience a certain level of idleness.
-Recently, there has been some research effort to model this strategic behavior to understand how routing in service systems effect the system performance.
-Due to the complexity of the problem, this line of research mainly has concentrated on identifying symmetric equilibrium assuming that all servers are identical.
-However, due to the servers being humans, they have inherently different preferences and capabilities.
-In this work, we introduce a method to study strategic behavior of servers when servers have heterogeneous abilities and preferences.

-Our method relies on the concept of fairness process introduced by \cite{bukeqin2019} which describes how the idleness is distributed among servers with different rates.
-In this work, we first use the fairness processes to prove fluid limits for many-server service systems under quality-driven regimes.
-Then, we identify the limiting distribution of idleness in stationarity under a generalized random routing policy, where the probability that an incoming customer is routed to a specific server depends on the service rate.
-We characterize the Nash equilibria in this generality and provide numerical examples showing how this characterization can be used to analyze systems with heterogeneous strategic servers.
+Servers in most service systems are humans and have inherently diverse preferences and capabilities.
+This work introduces a framework to analyze strategic server behavior in systems with heterogeneous abilities and preferences.
+Specifically, it allows concave utility functions of idleness, explicitly modeling extreme discomfort from insufficient idleness, and incorporates individual preferences in balancing the utility of idleness with the cost of working faster.

-In addition to modeling server heterogeneity and general random routing policies, we extend the literature on strategic servers to capture the discomfort due to experiencing low levels of idleness.
-To do so, we model the utility function as a concave increasing function of the experienced idleness.
-For the case where utility of idleness is modeled as idleness itself, \cite{Gopalakrishnan_etal2016} show that purely the quality-driven regime is asymptotically optimal.
-However, we show that if the discomfort increases fast enough as the idleness approaches zero, the quality-and-efficiency-driven regime and other quality driven regimes can be optimal.
-This is the first time this conclusion appears in the literature.
+Unlike prior work, where the utility of idleness is modeled linearly and a purely quality-driven regime is proven to be asymptotically optimal, we demonstrate that when discomfort grows rapidly as idleness approaches zero, the quality-and-efficiency-driven regime becomes optimal.
+This is the first time this conclusion appears in the literature and indicates that square-root staffing performs well even when servers act strategically.

-Our results show that the key to analyze systems with heterogeneous servers is to characterize how idleness is distributed among servers under a given routing policy, which is expressed in the limiting fairness process.
-We presented closed-form expressions for the limiting fairness processes for some priority-based policies such as fastest- and slowest-server-first under quality-and-efficiency regime and some quality-driven regimes.
-However, the characterization of the limiting fairness process for these routing policies under purely quality-driven regime still remains an open problem.
-Similarly, in this work, we characterize the limiting fairness process for $h$-random policies under purely-quality driven regime, but unfortunately, the same techniques do not work for other regimes.

-To the best of our knowledge, all the literature on queues with strategic servers, including this work, focuses on analyzing equilibria with a single queue and single pool of servers.
-In most service systems, both the customers and the servers are classified into different queues and pools depending on their needs and abilities.
-We believe a particularly interesting and challenging research direction is the analysis of strategic server behavior under skill-based routing.